Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Linear matter power spectrum

-To demonstrate it quantitatively, we consider a similar model based on BM1, where $\mu$ is taken as arbitrary.
-We find that $\mu / m_{H_{L}} = 0.76$ provides the coldest phase space distribution in terms of $\tilde{\sigma}$, which gives $2.5 \keV(\tilde{\sigma} / 3.6)^{-3/4} = 4.2\keV$ in Eq.~\eqref{eq:mass-rel}. \footnote{We take account of only the lighter Higgs here.
-If the mass difference between Higgs doublets is similar to BM1, the heavier Higgs provides about 10 \% correction mainly from its 2-body decay.} We compute its linear matter power spectrum and show ${\cal T}^{2}(k)$ (red solid) in Fig.~\ref{fig:mass-degen}.
-Unlike the BM1, the Ly-$\alpha$ forest constraint of $m_{\rm WDM} = 4.09 \keV$ is evaded, although the most stringent constraint of $m_{\rm WDM} = 5.3 \keV$ cannot be evaded.
-This is because the scatterings dominate axino production for $\mu / m_{H_{L}} \gtrsim 0.8$ due to the large top Yukawa coupling, which is not a free parameter in the axino model.
+To demonstrate it quantitatively, we consider a similar model based on the BM1 scenario, where $\mu$ is taken as arbitrary.
+We find that $\mu / m_{H_{L}} = 0.76$ provides the coldest phase space distribution in terms of ${\tilde \sigma}$, which gives $2.5 \keV({\tilde \sigma} / 3.6)^{-3/4} = 4.2 \keV$ in Eq.~\eqref{eq:mass-rel}. \footnote{We take account of only the lighter Higgs here.
+If the mass difference between the Higgses is similar to that in the BM1 scenario, the heavier Higgs provides about 10 \% correction mainly from its 2-body decay.} We compute its linear matter power spectrum and show ${\cal T}^{2}(k)$ (red solid) in Fig.~\ref{fig:mass-degen}.
+Unlike the BM1 scenario, the Ly-$\alpha$ forest constraint of $m_{\rm WDM} \gtrsim 4.09 \keV$ is evaded, although the most stringent constraint of $m_{\rm WDM} \gtrsim 5.3 \keV$ cannot be evaded.
+This is because scattering dominates axino production for $\mu / m_{H_{L}} \gtrsim 0.8$ due to the large top Yukawa coupling, which is not a free parameter in the axino model.
 If we could choose the coupling freely, the scattering contributions could be small enough to evade even the most stringent constraint.
-To see this, we consider the case where only Higgs decay exists and Higgsino scatterings are switched off.
+To see this, we consider the case where only Higgs decay exists and Higgsino scattering is switched off.
 We find that the most stringent Ly-$\alpha$ forest constraint is evaded for $\mu / m_{H_{L}} \gtrsim 0.74$.
 The matter power spectrum for $\mu / m_{H_{L}} = 0.74$ (blue solid) is also shown in Fig.~\ref{fig:mass-degen}.
 Note that for a small mass difference, thermal effects such as the thermal mass and width become important at least for the total abundance~\cite{Hamaguchi:2011jy}.
 Studying such effects at the level of the phase space distribution is beyond the scope of this paper.